djsimtech/blog/blog/_posts/2020-09-04-MD-100-Study-Guide.md

 - Table of Contents
 {:toc}

+Netlify runs the `jekyll build` command for you against your GitHub repo, does SSL/optimization/CDN magic, and publishes your website.
+{:.tldr}

 ## Objective :mag:

 To provide a one-stop shop for all the topics covered in the [Microsoft MD-100 Certification](https://docs.microsoft.com/en-us/learn/certifications/m365-modern-desktop) exam.